“We have changed many women’s lives through our work” The dedicated PFPPA staff

 Iman Jado, Programme Director

-“My name is Iman and I have worked as a programme director with PFPPA for eight years and am based in Bethlehem.
+“My name is Iman and I have worked as a programme director with PFPPA for four years and am based in Bethlehem.
 Because of the restrictions that we face due to the occupation it is hard for me to work, as I cannot visit our head office in Jerusalem because I do not have the relevant pass.
 I can travel around the West Bank and work with our clinics there though.

 We have changed many women’s lives through our work.
 One of the best moments of my work is when you see a woman who has been helped and safely ended her suffering and has gone back home healthy.